-The Rwandan government has approved a waiver of visa fees for citizens belonging to African Union states, Commonwealth nations and Organisation Internationale de la Francophonie (OIF).
+The Rwandan government has approved a waiver of visa fees for AU states citizens, Commonwealth nations and Organisation Internationale de la Francophonie (OIF).

 The new policy, revealed from minutes of a cabinet meeting on Saturday, means that Africans, citizens from the Commonwealth nations and francophone countries would be able to enter Rwanda without having to pay visa fees.